 All planning follows 3 plans and depends on the genre you are teaching.
 They are delivered through flip charts.
 These plans can be found below.

 All writing displays in all classrooms follow the same format.
 They will display the book cover and give the title of the book and author.
-There will be an area for vocabulary and then the rest of the wall will have the ARE's the children are covering in the unit of learning will examples.
+There will be an area for vocabulary and then the rest of the wall will have the ARE's the children are covering in the unit of learning with modelled examples.
 The idea of the wall is that it is used by the teacher to model excellence but also for the children to constantly use to support them in their writing.
-See examples below.

 500 word competition.
 Why not enter?